 On July 26 and August 18, 2023, the Company closed non-brokered private placements, to raise total gross proceeds of \$120,000, by issuing 1,300,000 and 700,000 units, respectively, at a price of \$0.06 per unit.
 Each unit consisted of one common share of the Company and one common share purchase warrant entitling the holder to purchase one additional common share of the Company at a price of \$0.10 for a period of three years from the closing dates.
 No finders' fees are applicable, and total share issuance costs were \$2,775.

 Exercise of options

-During the nine months ended September 30, 2024, no share options were exercised and the Company did not issue any related common shares.
+During the years ended December 31, 2024 and 2023, no share options were exercised.
+Consequently, the Company did not issue any related common shares in connection with the exercise of stock options.

 Grant of options